ccuser44/Octagon/docs/Server/PlayerProfile.md

 ### **`Only accessible from an object created by the PlayerProfile.new:`**

 !!!warning
-    Never cleanup any maids or signals, this is done by Octagon automatically whenever the profile associated to a player leaves.
-Doing so will cause a lot of errors and break a lot of functionality!
+    Never cleanup any maids or signals, this is done by Octagon automatically whenever the player associated to a player profile leaves the game, i.e the profile is destroyed.

+!!!note
+    All the signals and maids mentioned down below will be destroyed once the profile is destroyed.
+Along with the `Player` member, that will be `nil` once the profile has been destroyed in order to prevent a memory leak.

 ### `PlayerProfile.Player`